the-teachingRSE-project/competencies/competencies.md

 The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the "Science Enabling Doctor" from an institutionalised centre of RSE education, recognising her track record of valuable software contributions, and her specialised experience in leading and mentoring people.
 Some personal choices in her career made the traditional route of doing a Dr.-Ing. inconvenient.
-These doctoral degrees are of course recognised by various funding agencies, such as the DFG, and hence enables RSEs that have chosen not to follow a research focused career path to act as a Principal Investigator for RSE-focused grant applications.
+These doctoral degrees are of course recognised by various funding agencies, such as the DFG, and hence enable RSEs that have chosen to not follow a research focused career path to act as a Principal Investigator for RSE-focused grant applications.
 Kay can now write her own grant proposals to effectively fund work of moving research software projects from prototypes to infrastructure.